8 min read

 Another way businesses can optimize the accounts payable process is by establishing a prioritization system for incoming invoices, rather than simply paying them as they come in.
 This might mean focusing on the highest value invoices or prioritizing the invoices most likely to be problematic.
 This approach may enable companies to prioritize invoices in line with their cash flow needs and generate additional supply chain efficiency.

 Auditing your accounts payable process is essential when it comes to making sure the process is fit for purpose – and in some cases it may be a regulatory requirement.
+As part of the audit process it’s important to include an accounts payable risk assessment to help identify shortcomings, reduce inaccuracies, and minimize the risk of fraud.
 It’s also important to review the outcome of AP audits to identify and address any deficiencies or potential risks.
 The use of AP automation software can make the AP audit significantly easier, as it connects documents and messages that relate to specific transactions and builds a trackable audit trail.

 Finally, it’s important to make sure your AP department is sufficiently protected from a single point of failure – for example, a situation in which payments cannot be processed because a particular individual is unexpectedly absent.
 This should be addressed by cross-training multiple people to carry out essential processes and having an established back-up plan in place to ensure AP activities can continue if the usual process is disrupted.